Cyclone strengthens, oilfields shut down off W. Australia

 Apache Corp had also suspended some oil production, including at the Ningaloo Vision, the floating production, storage and offloading vessel that produces oil from Apache's Van Gogh oil field.

-The Ningaloo Vision has a production capacity of 63,000 bpd although output at the Van Gogh field is 40,000 bpd.
+The Ningaloo Vision has a capacity of 150,000 bpd.
 Apache said on Wednesday it was prepared to move the Ningaloo off site at short notice.

 Tropical cyclones and temporary shutdowns are a normal part of Australian summers, but an especially stormy season can have major impacts, such as when cyclones and flooding swamped the coal-mining industry in the country's northeast a year ago.